Shibe Park

-Shibe Park, known later as Connie Mack Stadium, was a ballpark located in Philadelphia.
-It was the home of the Philadelphia Athletics of the American League (AL) and the Philadelphia Phillies of the National League (NL).
-When it opened April 12, 1909, it became baseball's first steel-and-concrete stadium.
-In different eras it was home to "The $100,000 Infield", "The Whiz Kids", and "The 1964 Phold".
+Shibe Park (/ʃaɪb/ SHYBE, rhymes with "vibe"), known later as Connie Mack Stadium, was a ballpark located in Philadelphia.
+It was the home of the Philadelphia Athletics of the American League (AL) from 1909 to 1954 and the Philadelphia Phillies of the National League (NL) from 1938 to 1970.

+When the stadium opened April 12, 1909, it became baseball's first steel-and-concrete stadium.
+Over several eras, it was home to "The $100,000 Infield", "The Whiz Kids", and "The 1964 Phold".
 The venue's two home teams won both the first and last games at the stadium: the Athletics beat the Boston Red Sox 8–1 on opening day 1909, while the Phillies beat the Montreal Expos 2–1 on October 1, 1970, in the park's final contest.

 Shibe Park stood on the block bounded by Lehigh Avenue, 20th Street, Somerset Street and 21st Street.
 It was five blocks west, corner-to-corner, from the Baker Bowl, the Phillies' home from 1887 to 1938.
 The stadium hosted eight World Series and two MLB All-Star Games, in 1943 and 1952, with the latter game holding the distinction of being the only All-Star contest shortened by rain (to five innings).
 In May 1939, it was the site of the first night game played in the American League.

 Phillies Hall-of-Fame centerfielder and longtime broadcaster Richie Ashburn remembered Shibe Park: "It looked like a ballpark.
 It smelled like a ballpark.
 It had a feeling and a heartbeat, a personality that was all baseball."